 Moving often also comes with additional costs.
 When flipping, you'll want to ensure you include closing costs and other charges involved in a move.
 In addition, renting a moving truck or hiring movers isn't cheap.
 You may also need additional furniture for your next live-in flip.
 However, as the price of your home increases, you are offsetting these risks if you buy correctly.

 The Housing Market Could Tank

 Even if your plan going into a live-in flip is to sell after two years, you should have a backup plan in case the housing market tanks.
-For example, people who purchased live-in flips in 2006 or 2007 may have ended up getting stuck with their home for much longer than expected.
+For example, people who purchased live-in flips in 2006 or 2007 may have gotten stuck with their homes for much longer than expected.
 As a result, homeowners had to either take a huge loss or stick it out.

 Therefore, it would be wise to have a backup plan if the housing market tanks.
 Even if home prices don't go down, rising interest rates, increases in supply, or a variety of other factors could quickly flip the economy from a seller's market to a buyer's market.
 Regardless of the market, this is why it's so essential to run the numbers repeatedly to ensure there is plenty of padding.
 Even without the market cooling, there will likely be unexpected costs that will push you over budget.

 The Pros and Cons of Flipping Houses via The Live-in Flip